 Natural weight loss occurs because fewer vitamins and nutrients are required

 Weight loss is gradual (more so than other procedures such as gastric bypass), which makes it easier to maintain over time.

 Expected Weight Loss Statistics

-A 2013 Obesity Journal article entitled Survey on laparoscopic sleeve gastrectomy (LSG) at the Fourth International Consensus Summit on Sleeve Gastrectomy claims that weight loss data from 130 surgeons and over 46,000 operations showed an average weight loss of 55-59% at 1-3 years post-op (the largest numbers a year after surgery and slowly declining as time passes).
+A 2013 Obesity Journal article entitled Survey on laparoscopic sleeve gastrectomy (LSG) at the Fourth International Consensus Summit on Sleeve Gastrectomy claims that weight loss data from 130 surgeons and over 46,000 operations showed an average weight loss of 55-59% at 1-3 years post-op (the most significant numbers a year after surgery and slowly declining as time passes).

 Things to Understand

-Keep in mind these are average and you may lose than the average.
+Keep in mind these are average, and you may lose than the average.
 Success from gastric sleeve surgery comes from setting proper expectations, living an active life and making the decision to change your habits for good.
-No single weight loss surgery is a magic bullet, but is a starting point for success.
+No single weight loss surgery is a magic bullet but is a starting point for success.
 You are the key to your success.
 Following your post-op diet and guidelines closely and exercising regularly will lead to weight loss.

-Ultimately as more data surfaces the success rate of gastric sleeve surgery will be more and more clear.
+Ultimately as more data surfaces, the success rate of gastric sleeve surgery will be more and more clear.
 Surgeons will be able to demonstrate success to patients when deciding whether or not it is the right weight loss surgery for them.
 While there are positives and negatives to the surgery (much like any other), it is important to consider the benefits associated with bariatric surgery when obesity is causing health issues that can be improved upon or completed rid of as a result of the procedure.